Current Postgraduate Students

 Dr Federico Federici, Dott. in lingue e lett. straniere (Rome 'La Sapienza', Italy), PhD (Leeds, UK)

-I am currently supervising doctoral students working on translation pedagogy, on translation of opera for all audiences, on translation of non-politically correct discourse.
-I am also involved in the co-supervision of projects focussing on self-translation from Chinese-English, literary translation in Hong Kong, and eye-tracking based studies on translation revision.
+I supervise doctoral students working on 19th and 20th-century Italian authors, 21st-century Italo-American authors, translation pedagogy, on translation of opera, on translation of non-politically correct discourse, and on translations of Raymond Queneau's regional voice.
+I am involved in the co-supervision of projects focussing on self-translation from Chinese-English, literary translation in Hong Kong, and eye-tracking based studies on translation revision.
 I am part of a team supervising one MA by research studying BSL interpreters in the gay deaf community.

 I am able to and interested in supervising PhD researchers interested in contemporary Italian Literature (Italo Calvino, writers of comic literature, non-Italian writers who use Italian in their stories), sociolinguistic aspects of Italian language (including teaching of Italian as a lingua-cultural system), and research in ideology of translation, reception and perception of translation, and translation and censorship.

 In 2007 I designed the whole curriculum of the MA in Translation Studies, member of the EMT Board since 2011.
 I have reviewed and continue to develop the MA curriculum to date.
 I have directed this MA programme from 2008-2009 to 2013-2014.

 - Federici, Federico (2009).
 Translation as Stylistic Evolution: Italo Calvino Creative Translator of Raymond Queneau.
 Amsterdam and New York: Rodopi.

 - Federici, Federico.
 (2003).
 Insider or Outsider? - Roddy Doyle: voce, ironia, linguaggio di una comunità irlandese.
 Milan: Simonelli Editore.